 You may be thinking, “How much of a difference could $25 per paycheck possibly make?”
 The truth is, if you start saving early, it can make a tremendous difference.

 And that’s just for a five-year period.
-If you decide to start earlier and save for 10 or 15 years, that number will nearly double or triple, respectively.
-If you start saving right when your child is born, 18 years of saving at that rate will net you an estimated $23,670!
+If you decide to start earlier and save for 10 or 15 years, that number can potentially double or triple, respectively.
+If you start saving right when your child is born, 18 years of saving at 5% rate of return can grow to an estimated $23,670!

 Sure, setting aside a certain amount from each paycheck may not always be the easiest thing in the world, especially if you’re young parents and/or first-time parents.
 But when your little ones are grown and moving into their dorm rooms…you’ll be glad you did it.